Shavss/prefab-smart-parser/parsethat/backend/README.md

 This repository contains a Python service that processes PDF files to extract text and tables, then converts the extracted content into structured data using OpenAI's models.

 ## Features
-- Extracts text and tables from PDF files using `pdfplumber` or a similar library.
+- Extracts text and tables from PDF files using `marker` library.
 - Utilizes OpenAI APIs for prompting and converting extracted content into structured data.
 - Receives PDF file paths from a web application and returns structured data in JSON format.